Market

 benefits is probable.

-Contingent liabilities are disclosed in the financial statements by way of notes to accounts, unless possibility of an
+Contingent liabilities are disclosed in the financial statements by way of notes to accounts, unless possibility of an outflow

-outflow of resources embodying economic benefits is remote.
+of resources embodying economic benefits is remote.

 2.13 Financial instruments

-Financial assets and financial liabilities are recognised when the Company becomes a party to the contractual
+Financial assets and financial liabilities are recognised when the Company becomes a party to the contractual provisions

-assets and financial liabilities at fair value through profit and loss) are added to or deducted from the fair value
+liabilities at fair value through profit and loss) are added to or deducted from the fair value measured on initial recognition

-measured on initial recognition of financial asset or financial liability.
-The transaction costs directly attributable to
+of financial asset or financial liability.
+The transaction costs directly attributable to the acquisition of financial assets and

-the acquisition of financial assets and financial liabilities at fair value through profit and loss are immediately
+financial liabilities at fair value through profit and loss are immediately recognised in the statement of profit and loss.

 Effective Interest method

-The effective Interest method is a method of calculating the amortised cost of a financial instrument and of
+The effective Interest method is a method of calculating the amortised cost of a financial instrument and of allocating

-discounts future cash receipts or payments through the expected life of the financial instrument, or where
+cash receipts or payments through the expected life of the financial instrument, or where appropriate, a shorter period.

 A. Financial assets